ExistensialReset/flowmosr/README.md

 That’s enough.

 **Flow is small groups making sure no one has to struggle alone — and seeing what becomes possible from there.**

 ---

+Some attempts might feel awkward, uneven, or fail completely.
+That is part of the system working.

+---